sarmadiali98/ReLico/README.md

 This benchmark workflow should be distinguished from both:

-* the **core translation workflow**, whose purpose is to generate LF from Timed Rebeca, and
+- the **core translation workflow**, whose purpose is to generate LF from Timed Rebeca, and
-* the **hardware-backed smart-home workflow**, whose purpose is runtime validation on physical hardware.
+- the **hardware-backed smart-home workflow**, whose purpose is runtime validation on physical hardware.

-The verification benchmark workflow is specifically for **offline property-checking experiments** on LF models.
+The verification benchmark workflow is specifically for **offline property-checking experiments** on TR and LF models.

 ### Expected benchmark artifacts

 Depending on the benchmark and the verifier outcome, the LF verification workflow may generate:

-* `.ucl` verification models
+- `.ucl` verification models
-* `.dot` state-space or model graphs
+- `.dot` state-space or model graphs
-* `.smt` formulas produced from Uclid5
+- `.smt` formulas produced from Uclid5
-* `.json` counterexample traces for violated properties
+- `.json` counterexample traces for violated properties
-* raw `.txt` timing/result logs
+- raw `.txt` timing/result logs
-* summarized `.csv` result tables
+- summarized `.csv` result tables

 ### Reproducing the verification benchmark run